openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 ## Prerequisites

-Current version of OTX was tested under following environments
+The current version of OTX was tested under the following environments

 - Ubuntu 20.04
 - Python 3.8.x
-- (Opional) To use the NVidia GPU for the training: [CUDA Toolkit 11.7](https://developer.nvidia.com/cuda-11-7-0-download-archive)
+- (Optional) To use the NVidia GPU for the training: [CUDA Toolkit 11.7](https://developer.nvidia.com/cuda-11-7-0-download-archive)

 > **_Note:_** If using CUDA, make sure you are using a proper driver version.
 To do so, use `ls -la /usr/local | grep cuda`.
 If necessary, [install CUDA 11.7](https://developer.nvidia.com/cuda-11-7-0-download-archive?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=20.04&target_type=runfile_local) (requires 'sudo' permission) and select it with `export CUDA_HOME=/usr/local/cuda-11.7`.